Aberdare strike 1857–1858

-The Aberdare strike of 1857–1858 was one of the first significant industrial disputes in the history of the steam coal trade of South Wales.
+One of the first significant industrial disputes in the history of the steam coal trade of South Wales took place in Aberdare in 1857–1858.
 The origins of the strike lay in the decision of the employers to impose a wage reduction of up to 20%, as a result of the general depression in trade in the aftermath of the Crimean War.
 During the dispute a trade union appeared amongst the miners of the Aberdare Valley but the men were ultimately forced to return to work on the terms set by the owners.

-Origins of the Dispute
+Origins of the dispute

 During the autumn of 1857 it was widely rumoured that the coal owners were intending to impose a substantial reduction in wages.
 Amongst the miners there was a general recognition that some reduction was inevitable and a delegate meeting agreed to send a delegation to local coal owners to argue for a limited reduction.
 This conciliatory approach was supported by some influential local middle-class figures, most notably Thomas Price, influential minister of Calfaria, Aberdare and also editor of the Welsh language newspaper, Y Gwron (which was published at Aberdare).
 However, when the masters refused to negotiate, the miners rejected the conciliatory advice of Price and came out on strike.